Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Problem Formulation Algorithm

 which is a form that will be useful for proving theory relating to the convergence of \cref{tild_genco_Update}, but which \textbf{we do not explicitly use for the algorithm as $A^\top$ is unfavorable to access for large matrices.}

-Under this formulation, \cref{algo:Adaptive-window} presents our methodology for practically tracking and stopping the progress of least squares solvers of the form \cref{genco_Update} for matrices $\lbrace S_k \rbrace$ that satisfy \cref{def:JL}. \cref{algo:Adaptive-window} has several key components that we explain presently. \begin{remunerate} \item At each iteration, we compute estimators of two key quantities to determine the progress and uncertainty of the algorithm.
+Under this formulation, \cref{algo:Adaptive-window} presents our methodology for practically tracking and stopping the progress of least squares solvers of the form \cref{genco_Update} for matrices $\lbrace S_k \rbrace$ that satisfy \cref{def:JL}. \cref{algo:Adaptive-window} has several key components that we explain presently.\footnote{In \cref{algo:Adaptive-window}, we use $\tilde A$ to denote $B^{1/2}AS$, possibly with a subscript.
+This is done to write \cref{algo:Adaptive-window} in terms of $2$-norms.} \begin{remunerate} \item At each iteration, we compute estimators of two key quantities to determine the progress and uncertainty of the algorithm.
 One quantity we wish to estimate is the moving average of the norms squared of the gradients, $\rho_k^\lambda$, which we define as

-where $g_k = A_k^{\top}B(Ax_k - b)$ is the gradient at iterate $x_k$; and where $\lambda$ is the width of the moving window.
-When $\lambda=1$, we recover just the gradient at iteration $x_k$, and, when $\lambda > 1$, we have a moving average of the gradients.
-As it is infeasible to calculate $\rho_k^\lambda$, we estimate $\rho_k^\lambda$ with the sketched gradients \textit{that have already been computed in the updates of our algorithm} (see \cref{tild_genco_Update}),
+where $g_k = A^{\top}B(Ax_{k} - b)$ is the gradient at iterate $x_k$; and where $\lambda$ is the width of the moving window.
+When $\lambda=1$, we recover just the gradient at iteration $x_{k-1}$, and, when $\lambda > 1$, we have a moving average of the gradients.
+As it is infeasible to calculate $\rho_k^\lambda$, we estimate $\rho_k^\lambda$ with the norms squared of the sketched gradients \textit{that have already been computed in the updates of our algorithm} (see \cref{tild_genco_Update}),

-where $\tilde g_k = A_k^{\top}B(Ax_k - b)$.
-When $\lambda=1$, we recover the sketched gradient norm at iterate $x_k$, and, when $\lambda > 1$, we have a moving average of the sketched gradient norms, which turns out to be more reliable.
+where $\tilde g_k = \tilde A_{k+1}^{\top}B(Ax_{k} - b)$.
+When $\lambda=1$, we recover the sketched gradient norm at iterate $x_{k}$, and, when $\lambda > 1$, we have a moving average of the sketched gradient norms, which turns out to be more reliable.

-\item As discussed in \cref{sec:Intro}, we need to quantify the uncertainty in $\tilde \rho_k^\lambda$ in order to develop risk-informed (i.e., where the user defines probabilities for failure) tracking metrics and stopping conditions.
-To estimate this uncertainty, we estimate an upper bound on the variance of $\rho_k^\lambda - \tilde \rho_k^\lambda$.
-As will be seen in \cref{subsection:estimating-CI-SC}, this variance upper bound has two multiplicative parts, one that is constant and one that varies across iterations.
-The portion of this variance upper bound that varies across iterations is estimated using the moving average of the norms to the fourth power of the gradients,